lauragracem/m1-0225-code-solutions/dom-querying/dom-query-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - Why do we log things to the console?
+  So we can see properties or objects of elements.

 - What is a "model"?